airtai/fastagency/docs/docs/en/getting-started/index.md

             ```
     === "env + pip"

-        First, you need to install it using package manager such as `pip` and then run it:
+        First, install the package using package manager such as `pip` and then run it:

         === "Linux/MacOS"
             !!! note "Terminal"